 We require you make written notes of any rider you examine, even if the injury appears trivial, and these notes should be stored safely and securely.
-In addition, it is now a requirement that you complete a Pony Club Accident Liability Form for all persons that you examine, whether injured or not, (if no injury, please complete details in top section and tick ('Uninjured').
+It is a requirement that you complete a Pony Club accident or incident form for all persons that you examine, whether injured or not, (if no injury, please complete details in top section and tick ('Uninjured').
 These records should be handled with full confidentiality and are used to monitor safety at Pony Club activities.
+The forms are provided for you in your information pack.